 They are carnivores and eat turbot, squid, dogfish, hake, octopus, cod, and shrimp.
 Their lifespan is up to an impressive 45 years.

 The long-tailed shrew is a small shrew measuring 48 to 79 mm.
 Their tail takes the total length to 120 mm.
-They weight just 3.1 to 8.3 g.
+They weigh just 3.1 to 8.3 g.
 Their long tail is used to help them balance when they climb in their rocky habitat.
 They are gray to black in color.

 The long-tailed weasel is a fearless, aggressive hunter.
 They are also called the bridled weasel or the big stoat.
 Their color is reddish-brown with a light yellow underbody.
 However, in cold, northern regions, they are completely white.
 It measures from 23 to 35 cm and weighs from 85 to 267 g.

-The long-tailed weasel lives in grasslands and thin forests (sub-tropical areas with mild temperature) in the southern part of North America, in Central America, and the northern part of South America.
+The long-tailed weasel lives in grasslands and thin forests (sub-tropical areas with mild temperature) in the southern part of North America, Central America, and the northern part of South America.
 They can be found all over the state except the islands of Dukes and Nantucket counties.

 Meadow Jumping Mouse